Ontario Power of Attorney for Property Options under the Ontario Substitute Decisions Act, 1992

 6. Appreciate the risks of a POA, but take steps to stop possible abuse.

 If you own real estate in Ontario, read my blog post about POA guidelines.

 Read more about attorney responsibilities in my blog post, Attorney in Ontario – Record Keeping Responsibilities.

 For more about POAs, read my guide, Powers of Attorney: 10 Essentials You Need to Know.

 Edward Olkovich (BA, LLB, TEP, and C.S.) has successfully resolved many estate disputes involving powers of attorney and capacity issues.
 These included contested court applications under Ontario’s Substitute Decisions Act, 1992.
 Ed is an Ontario lawyer, nationally recognized author and estate expert.
 He is a Toronto based Certified Specialist in Estates and Trusts.
-Edward has practiced law since 1978 and is the author of seven estate books, including Executor Kung Fu: Master Any Estate in Three Easy Steps. © 2013Posted By: Ed Olkovich In: Estates, Powers of Attorney On: November 4th, 2013
+Edward has practiced law since 1978 and is the author of seven estate books, including Executor Kung Fu: Master Any Estate in Three Easy Steps. © 2013Posted In: Estates, Powers of Attorney On: November 4th, 2013